 With technology today, there are lots of electronic devices law firm employees can use to communicate and to complete legal work.
-From desktops, laptops, cell phones and tablets, all of these devices can be used to perform legal duties or communicate with clients.
+From desktops, laptops, cell phones, and tablets, all of these devices can be used to perform legal duties or communicate with clients.

 Some law firms are tempted to let employees use personal devices to perform legal work or communicate with clients.
 Some might not even give their employees devices owned by the law firm to perform their job duties.
 This can leave law firm employees with no resort except to use personal devices.

 The problem with using personal devices to communicate with clients and perform legal work are significant.
 First and foremost, lawyers and law firms have a duty to protect the confidentiality of clients and attorney-client privilege.
 When personal devices are being used by law firm employees, the law firm really has a duty to ensure that attorney-client privilege and confidentiality is protected.
-Below are some question you need to answer if you are going to allow employees to use their personal devices for law firm business:
+Below is some question you need to answer if you are going to allow employees to use their personal devices for law firm business:

 - What steps must the employee take to protect attorney-client privilege and confidentiality?

 - Additionally, what if the law firm employee leaves the firm?